ashwin-pc/github-admin/README.md

 ### `npm run eject`

+### `npm run deploy -- -m "Deployment_commit_message"`

+Used to deploy a new build to github pages.
+The -m flag is used to add a commit message to the deployment commit.

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**

 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.